microsoft/AdaptiveCards/specs/DesignDiscussions/TextHeadings.md

 ## Outcome

 Add `style` property with enum options `Paragraph` (default) and `Heading` to the `TextBlock` element.
-(See precedent in Input.Text.style, Action.x.style).
+(See various usages of this property: Input.Text.style, Action.x.style, Container.style, Column.style, Image.style, Input.ChoiceSet.style).
 When set to `Heading`, renderers must surface that to the platform's accessibility tree.
 Will need discussion with Accessibility team to confirm what the default heading-level should be on desktop platforms, and whether this binary option is sufficient for our purpose.

 ```json
 {